hamzatalha77/Redouan/README.md

 Open [http://localhost:3000](http://localhost:3000)

-You can start editing the page by
+You can start editing the

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.